telescopeѲptics.net ▪▪▪▪ CONTENTS

 These consequences of the uneven aberration match of two different far off-axis field segments limit simple two-mirror TCTs - and most more complex tilted systems as well - to small relative apertures and smallish aperture diameters.

 In the field center (α=0), primary mirror astigmatism and coma contribution is Wa1=-0.00193mm (3.5 waves P-V, in 550nm wavelength units), and Wc1=0.00048mm (0.9 waves P-V), respectively.
-With secondary mirror contributions of Wa2=0.00198mm and Wc2=-0.00032mm, the system aberrations are WaS=Wa1+Wc1=0.00005mm, or 0.09 wave P-V of Seidel astigmatism (higher-order is entirely insignificant), and WcS=Wc1+Wc2=0.00016mm, or 0.29 wave P-V of coma.
-This is close to 0.28 wave P-V output by the exact ray trace (OSLO) for the total center field aberration (relatively low astigmatic deformation has little effect on the P-V error of coma).
+With the secondary mirror contributions of Wa2=0.00198mm and Wc2=-0.00032mm, the system aberrations are WaS=Wa1+Wc1=0.00005mm, or 0.09 wave P-V of Seidel astigmatism (higher-order is entirely insignificant), and WcS=Wc1+Wc2=0.00016mm, or 0.29 wave P-V of coma.
+This is close to 0.27 wave P-V output by the exact ray trace (OSLO) for the final center field aberration (relatively low astigmatic deformation has little effect on the P-V error of coma).

-This system is titled "anastigmatic" due to the astigmatism being nearly cancelled in the field center; however, there is still strong astigmatism present in the outer field.
-Center-field coma could be cancelled by tilting the secondary more, to 9.7°, but astigmatism would become unacceptably large.
 The ray spot plots illustrate the field match in this two-mirror TCT system.
 Secondary's field is farther away from its axis, thus its ray spots have larger proportion of astigmatism, lower degree of variation in the size of aberrations across the field's vertical diameter, and less of the angular spot inclination toward the ends of field along the diameter orthogonal to it.
-These differences between the two combining field result in the final seemingly disarrayed, asymmetrical field (the plot is for the best image surface, tilted at ~4.5° to the axial ray).
+These differences between the two combining field result in the final seemingly disarrayed, asymmetrical field (the plot is for the best image surface, tilted at ~4.5° counterclockwise to the axial ray, as shown in inset top left).

 8.4.1.
 Herschelian ▐ 8.4.3.
-Off-axis Newtonian
+TCT 2

 Home | Comments